dailyherold/dailyherold.github.io/_drafts/2014-09-23-docker-plus-linux-mint-17.md

 Why start with Vagrant you ask?
 Answer, I had no experience with LXC containers and wanted an isolated environment to really get my hands dirty.
 Auxillary truth, CoreOS has always perked my interest, and I figured its' sweet [Vagrant repo]() would give me a superb Docker-friendly sandbox to test.

 72 hours later, I absorbed a lot (more to come), and wanted to get Docker running on my native OS.
-This should be easy I told myself, I've been running Docker on CoreOS (Vagrant), RHEL (Amazon), and the containers I've ran originated from a wide spectrum of base OS images...
+This should be easy I told myself, I've been running Docker on CoreOS (Vagrant), RHEL (Amazon), and the images I've built originated from a wide spectrum of base OS images...

 #### *Problem*
 `Cannot connect to the Docker daemon.
 Is 'docker -d' running on this host?`